medialab/xan/src/moonblade/doc/scraping.md

 The above scraper will then extract a "title" column containing the text of selected tag and a "url" column containing its "href" attribute value.

-todo: complex selection, extractor, processing, & scope
+todo: complex selection, extractor, processing, & scope, nested